Surface guide

 How to handle general soil on vinyl flooring.

-How to handle stuck-on residue on vinyl flooring.
+How to handle grease buildup on vinyl flooring.